Codesai/website/_i18n/es/_posts/2022-11-04-code-smells-taxonomies-and-catalogs-english.md

 <a name="jerzyk_code_smell_online_catalog"></a>

 One super useful and practical thing for developers in Jerzyk's work is an [online code smells catalogue](https://luzkan.github.io/smells/) that, when published, included the 56 code smells in the thesis.
-This catalogue is both an open-source repository and an accessible and searchable website.
-On the date of publication of this post, the catalogue already contains 86 code smells.
+This catalogue is an accessible and searchable website.
+On the date of publication of this post, the catalogue contains 56 code smells.

 In the catalogue code smells can be filtered by different classification criteria.